dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/part_two.rst

 We have a couple new concepts here.

 1) ``InputDefinition``: Creating an instance declares that a solid has an input.
-Dagster is now aware of this input and can perform tasks like manage it dependencies.
+Dagster is now aware of this input and can perform tasks like managing its dependencies.

 2) ``DependencyDefinition``: You'll notice a new argument to ``PipelineDefinition`` called ``dependencies``.
-This defines the depenedency graph of the DAG resident within a pipeline.
+This defines the dependency graph of the DAG resident within a pipeline.
 The first layer of keys are the names of solids.
-The second layer of keys are the names of the inputs to that particular solid.
+The second layer of keys are the names of the inputs to each solid.
 Each input in the DAG must be provided a ``DependencyDefinition``.
 In this case the dictionary encodes the fact that the input ``arg_one`` of solid ``solid_two`` should flow from the output of ``solid_one``.